GanaevaDR/Capsella_pangenome/README.md

 ## Analysis of conserved genes in parent species
 **conserved_genes_parent_species.R**

 This script:

--merges files with average gene coverage per sample into a single table -filters out low covered samples, filters out genes with low coverage,
+-merges files with average gene coverage per sample into a single table -filters out low covered samples,
+-filters out genes with low coverage,
 -outputs conserved genes that belong to orthopairs in paren species

 ## Analysis of absent and core genes in _Capsella bursa-pastoris_
 **absent_core_genes_Cbp.R**

 This script:

--merges files with average gene breadth per sample into a single table
-- plots average gene breadth distribution subgenome-wise -filters genes with average breadth 0 and 1
+-merges files with average gene breadth per sample into a single table -plots average gene breadth distribution subgenome-wise -filters genes with average breadth 0 and 1
--provides intersection of genes with average breadth 0 and 1 in samples and draws Venn diagrams
-- filters 1/0 fraction (one gene from the orthopair is present)
+-provides intersection of genes with average breadth 0 and 1 in samples and draws Venn diagrams -filters 1/0 fraction (one gene from the orthopair is present)

 ## Analysis of nucleotide variants in core genes of _Capsella bursa-pastoris_